youkjang/Machine-Learning-Deep-Learning-Practice/README.md

 * Heatmap of wind, temperature, reflectivity, and relative vorticity data
 * Based on ams-ml-python-course at Github

+### Classification Problem: AUROC and ROC curves
+* Storm Prediction
+* Logistic Regression, Random Forest, Naive Bayes, SVM, XGBoost, and Gradient Boosting
+* AUROC and ROC curves for evaluations of the models

 ### Classification Problem: Churn rate prediction
 * Encoding categorical data
 * Split the data into the training and test set